 2011 Awesome as F***

 The third time's the charm.
 After two good, if unexceptional, albums, Green Day nail it with "Dookie."
-As is often the case, a major success like "Dookie" casts a shadow over everything else.
-But the follow up "Insomniac" is nearly as good.
-That said, "Dookie" has undeniable Rockers, "Longview," "Basket Case" and the listener friendly "When I Come Around."
+It has the undeniable "Longview," "Basket Case" and "When I Come Around."